jdbancal/gem/doc/howToContribute.md

 How to contribute
 -----------------

-Here is a detailed overview of the steps to follow if you want to add one function to the GEM library:
+Here is a detailed overview of the steps to follow if you want to add one function to the GEM library.
+In case you are done and wonder what else could be worth implementing, you can have a look at the list at the [bottom](#Desired Features) of this file.

  - First of all, find out:
     - How many parameters does the function depends on?
 Which of these parameters can be gem objects, which ones must be indices?
 If there are several input gem parameters, do they all need to be of the same size, or can the function mix matrices and scalars?